top of page

 Bio

-She has been an artist in resident at the 701 Center for Contemporary Art Columbia, South Carolina, Mendocino Art Center in Mendocino, California, and the Tend Artist Residency at the Walkaway House in North Adams, MA.
+She has been an artist resident at the 701 Center for Contemporary Art Columbia, South Carolina, Mendocino Art Center in Mendocino, California, and the Tend Artist Residency at the Walkaway House in North Adams, MA.
 Currently, she resides in Frostburg, Maryland as Lecturer of sculpture and gallery director at Frostburg State University.

 bottom of page